 - Up to 30% reduction in ABAP migration cost.
 Elimination of custom Z-objects reduces the need for expensive ABAP resources and reduces the overall cost of the migration.

-- Up to 50% less need for in-house SAP technical staff.
-Most organizations are already running short of in-house technical staff and a migration like this takes all the available technical bandwidth an organization may have.
-By eliminating non core-modifications, it alleviates the pressure on already stretched in-house technical staff.
+- Up to 50% lower load on in-house SAP technical staff.
+Most organizations are already running short of in-house technical staff and migration like this takes all the available technical bandwidth an organization may have.
+By eliminating non-core-modifications, it alleviates the pressure on already stretched in-house technical staff.

-Pillir recently held a webinar on this topic of reducing ABAP customizations during migrations.
+Pillir recently held a webinar on the topic of reducing ABAP customizations during migrations.
 For more information, please check the on-demand version of the webinar here.